NaturalInflux/arc-raiders-countdown-bot/README.md

 - 🎮 Daily countdown messages posted automatically at 9:00 AM UTC
 - 📅 Beautiful embed messages with game artwork and Steam header image
-- 🔥 Random Reddit posts from r/ArcRaiders included in each message
+- 🔥 Top Reddit post of the day from r/ArcRaiders (with image) included in each message
 - 🚀 Special messages for the final week and release day
 - 🛡️ Robust error handling with retry logic for Reddit API calls
 - 🎯 Simple setup and configuration